rafael2k/ppkb-layouts/README.md

 Besides that, this layout intends to recreate the standard German QWERTZ layout, including placement of symbols.
 Symbols from missing keys are put on unused third layers of the number row, in the same spot as the symbols printed on the keycaps if possible.
 Unlike the normal [DE](#de-altgr) layouts, this one puts the extra letters “ÄÖÜẞ” on the Fn layer of AOUS.

 Since the right versions of Fn, Ctrl and Shift also double as the movement keys ◄ ▼ ► if Fn is held, it’s not possible to combine any Fn and right Ctrl or Shift.
 For example, combining any Fn and right Shift to access the fourth layer does not work since LFn+RShift results in ►.
 Use RFn+LShift (thumb-only-friendly) or LFn+LShift or RFn+RShift instead.
-If you want right modifier keys that are dedicated and work in any combination, consider using [DE-Mirrored-WASD](#de-mirrored-wasd) instead which moves the navigation keys to the WASD area.
+If you want right modifier keys that are dedicated and work in any combination, consider using [DE Mirrored WASD](#de-mirrored-wasd) instead which moves the navigation keys to the WASD area.

+(Note that Home is usually called Pos1 and PageUp/Down BildAuf/Ab on German keyboards)

+#### Changes from Default

+- Fn key to access first additional layer
+- Fn + RightAlt to access second additional layer
+- number row symbols on Fn layer
+- QWERTZ (Y and Z swapped)
+- ÄÖÜẞ on AOUS (Fn layer) (as most of these layouts have anyway)
+- symbol placement the same as standard German if possible (coloured green), otherwise kept default if possible
+- ^ ´ ` are dead keys (coloured red)
+- mirrored modifier keys: RAlt, RFn, RCtrl and RShift replacing the keys to the right of Space
+- F11 and F12 on Esc and Backspace (Fn+RAlt layer)
+- <> moved to KL (because that’s one row above where they’re printed on the keycaps)
+- F1-F10 are moved from the Fn layer to the Fn+RAlt layer and swapped with the symbols (coloured orange)
+- PageUp/Down on P and ; (Fn layer)
+- Insert moved to Fn layer of Enter to make room for PageDown
+- additional international and miscellaneous symbols
+- compose key

 #### Installation Requirements